But here’s the question – does it really?

 In addition to casting an unnatural tone (usually yellowish) throughout the whole photograph, the lights are generally anchored on the ceiling which means they splash light directly onto the food rather than highlighting from a side or back angle.
 That direct lighting will wash out your texture and make your food look flat and lifeless.
 Not good, my friends.
 Not good at all.

 There are a number of stand-alone lighting units that can work for this type of set up, and I would venture to say that all of them – even the ones that aren’t necessarily daylight balanced – will be better than your overhead kitchen lights.
-I primarily use a Lowel EGO Digital Imaging Light, but for more on the specific types of lights and the benefits of each type, check out the bonus tip at the end of this post.
+We primarily use the Neewer Lighting Kit but for more on the specific types of lights and the benefits of each type, check out the bonus tip at the end of this post.

 2. Close the curtains and turn off all other lights.